GoedangG/eshop/README.md

 3. Explain the disadvantages of not applying SOLID principles to your project with examples.
    - Jawab: Seperti yang saya jelaskan pada nomer 2, ketika tidak mengimplementasikan SOLID principles, code saya jauh lebih sulit dibaca dibandingkan ketika mengimplementasikan SOLID.

+## TUTORIAL 4
+##### REFLEKSI
+1. Reflect based on Percival (2017) proposed self-reflective questions (in “Principles and Best Practice of Testing” submodule, chapter “Evaluating Your Testing Objectives”), whether this TDD flow is useful enough for you or not.
+If not, explain things that you need to do next time you make more tests.
+   - Jawab:  Menurut saya sangatlah berguna walaupun sulit untuk diimplementasikan pada saat pertama kali.
+Sejujurnya saya belum terbiasa untuk membuat testing terlebih dahulu sebelum implementasi class model/repository/dll nya.

+2. You have created unit tests in Tutorial.
+Now reflect whether your tests have successfully followed F.I.R.S.T. principle or not.
+If not, explain things that you need to do the next time you create more tests.
+   - Jawab: Saya sendiri tidak terlalu yakin apakah sudah terimplementasi dengan baik atau belum, karena pada code coverage yang disediakan sonarcloud pun saya belum mencapai 100%.